FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git pull
 ```
-Note that for other branches, you would have to again specify origin and the name of the branch.
+Note that for other branches, you would have to still write 'origin [branch name]' after this command.